Attaku Yamudu Ammayiki Mogudu

 Released on 14 January 1989, the film was a major commercial success.
-It was eventually remade in Tamil as Maapillai (1989), in Hindi as Jamai Raja (1990), in Bengali as Sasurbari Zindabad (2000) and also inspired other Indian films with similar themes.
+It was an industry hit film at the time.
+It was eventually remade in Tamil twice as Maapillai (1989) and Mappillai (2011), in Kannada as Bhale Chathura (1990), in Hindi as Jamai Raja (1990) and in Malayalam as Mr. Marumakan (2012),.

 Plot

 Kalyan is an unemployed, lower class, but simple and humble do-gooder.
 Rekha is the loving daughter of arrogant businesswoman Chamundeswari.
 Kalyan, one day, ruins the engagement of Rekha's friend.
 Rekha at first thinks that Kalyan did this to her friend but later learns that her friend was getting married against her wish.
 Rekha and Kalyan later fall in love.
 Meanwhile, Rekha's mother Chamundeswari rejects Kalyan's sister's love with Rekha's' brother.
 Kalyan learns that Rekha is Chamundeswari's daughter and decides to marry Rekha.
-Chamundeswari takes her daughter to her house.
+Chamundeswari holds her daughter in the house and refuses to let her go.
 Kalyan is enraged and challenges that he would marry Rekha.
 Kalyan and Chamundeswari fight over authority.
 The rest of the movie is about how Kalyan and Chamundeswari resolve their differences and how Kalyan wins back Rekha.